 The TCGA stomach cancer analysis of 295 samples identified 4 molecular subtypes of stomach cancers characterised by: the Epstein-Barr virus, MSI, genomics instability, and chromosomal instability.
 Abberrations in PD-L1, PIK3CA, and JAK2 were also identified in stomach cancers which may present therapeutic targets.

 TCGA have identified various genes as recurrent, driver mutations across cancer types which are likely to have a role in driving the proliferation of these cancers and present a molecular target that could be applied across tissue types.
 These include TP53 (in brain, lung/head/neck squamous cell, breast, colorectal, uterine, and endometrial cancers), ERBB2/HER2/NEU (in brain, breast, colorectal, bladder, and lung cancers), PIK3CA, PIK3R1 (in brain, breast, colorectal, endometrial, bladder, clear cell renal, and lung cancers), BRCA1/BRCA2 (in breast and ovarian cancers), NF1 (in brain, ovarian, and skin cancers), ARID1A (in colorectal, endometrial, and clear cell renal cancers), KRAS (in colorectal, endometrial, and skin cancers), BRAF (in colorectal, thyroid, and skin cancers), EGFR (in brain, breast, and lung cancers), and PTEN (in breast, endometrial, and uterine cancers) .
-In addition to disregarding the distinct between colon and rectal cancers based on molecular similarlity , the TCGA project have observed differences within tumour types and proposed molecular subtyping for breast, clear cell renal, papillary renal, stomach, skin, bladder, and prostate cancers .
+In addition to disregarding the differences between colon and rectal cancers based on molecular similarlity , the TCGA project have observed differences within tumour types and proposed molecular subtyping for breast, clear cell renal, papillary renal, stomach, skin, bladder, and prostate cancers .

 The “Pan cancer” project analysed 3527 samples across 12 tissue types for DNA, RNA, protein, and epigenetic molecular profiles.
 This project was initated in 2012 to perform a comprehensive analysis of molecular data across cancer types to identify molecular simliarities and differences.
 Recurrent TP53 mutations characterised high grade tumours across breast, ovarian, and endometrial cancers.
 HER2 was identified in brain, endometrial, bladder, and lung cancers, in addition to the known role of HER2 in breast cancers.
 BRCA1 and BRCA2 mutations were also detected across cancers, mainly breast and ovarian cancers as expected.
 Microsatellite instability characterised both endometrial and colorectal cancers.
-The Pan cancer project has identified 11 molecular subtypes across these tissues, 5 of corresponding to tissue cancer types and the remainder reassigned due to molecular similarities shared across cancer types.
+The Pan cancer project has identified 11 molecular subtypes across these tissues, 5 corresponding to tissue cancer types and the remainder reassigned due to molecular similarities shared across cancer types.
 Squamous cell lung, head, and neck and a subset bladder cancers were grouped together by molecular similarities, characteried by a high frequency of TP53 mutations.
-Conversely, bladder cancers were divided into 3 of these molecular subtypes with distinct profiles.
+Conversely, bladder cancers were divided into 3 of molecular subtypes with distinct profiles.
 This project further supports the genomic stratification of patients, demonstrated in breast cancer , which may apply to other cancer types and to molecular characteristics across them targeting recurrent mechanisms of cancer growth and progression .

-While the findings from the TCGA projects themselves are a considerable contribution to understanding cancer biology within and across tissue types, the main eventual benefit of such projects will be the avaialability of the data for the research community to analyse further and use to inform future investigations .
-These serve as a vast resource of common and rare cancer types and are publicly available to analyse further .
+While the findings from the TCGA projects themselves are a considerable contribution to understanding cancer biology within and across tissue types, the main eventual benefit of such projects will be the availability of the data for the research community to analyse further and use to inform future investigations .
+These serve as a vast resource of common and rare cancer types and are publicly available for further analysis .
 This also applies to the Molecular Taxonomy of Breast Cancer International Consortium (METABRIC) project which focuses on breast cancer which also aimed to identify novel molecular subtypes .
-They performed an analysis of 2433 breast cancer samples with long-term clincal data, gene expression, copy number variants, and 173 genes sequenced which identified 40 driver mutations in breast cancer in addition to further support for molecular subtyping to identify patient groups with different clinical outcomes .
+They performed an analysis of 2433 breast cancer samples with long-term clinical data, gene expression, copy number variants, and 173 genes sequenced which identified 40 driver mutations in breast cancer in addition to further support for molecular subtyping to identify patient groups with different clinical outcomes .

 Genomic Cancer Medicine